 For more information about Counselling and Psychotherapy generally you may find the following links helpful:

-It's Good to Talk is a very accessible and user-friendly website hosted by The British Association for Counselling and Psychotherapy.
-It provides a range of information sheets and offers clear advice about what to look for and questions to ask when seeking a therapist and beginning therapy.
+The British Association for Counselling and Psychotherapy webpages offer a range of information sheets and offers clear advice about what to look for and questions to ask when seeking a therapist and beginning therapy.

 COSCA - Counselling in Scotland is the organisation for Counselling and Psychotherapy specifically in and for Scotland.
 COSCA has produced a short introductory film about counselling called Person to Person which you can view here.